 The following configuration options do not appear in the Windows user interface for the Cloudera ODBC Driver for Apache Hive.
-They are accessible only when you use a connection string or configure a connection from a Linux/macOS/AIX/Debian machine:
+They are accessible only when you use a connection string or configure a connection from a Linux/macOS/AIX machine:

-- "DelegationUserIDCase" on page 80

-- "Driver" on page 81
+- "Driver" on page 82

-- "http.header." on page 81
+- "http.header." on page 83

-- "SSP " on page 82
+- "SSP\" on page 83